428: Shibuya Scramble: Reception

 The Wii version of 428 was the eighth best-selling game in Japan during its week of release, selling 34,000 units.
 Year-end sales of the game totalled 53,315 units.
 In Japan, the game has sold retail copies across all platforms, including 179,269 copies for the Wii, PS3 and PSP by 2012, and 2,007 copies for the PS4 in 2018.
 According to Steam Spy, the PC release has sold up to 20,000 copies on Steam.
+Koichi Nakamura said that game's development has barely paid off.

 428 was well received by Japanese critics.
 Famitsu gave it a perfect 40/40 score, making it the ninth game to receive one since the magazine's inception in 1986.
 It is also the only visual novel to receive a perfect score, and the second of five Wii games to receive it, the others being Super Smash Bros.
 Brawl, Monster Hunter Tri, New Super Mario Bros.
 Wii and The Legend of Zelda: Skyward Sword.
 This is unprecedented in Famitsu history as it marks the first time that two games released on the same video game system received perfect scores within the same year.
 The game additionally won the publication's Dramatic Prize for its 2008 awards.
 At the 2008 Japan Game Awards, it received an award in the "Future Division" for its new level of realism comparable to a TV drama.
 In 2017, Famitsu readers voted 428 the second best adventure game of all time, behind only Steins;Gate.